Introduction

 In 1990, I opened a psychiatry clinic in Tokyo’s Kamata district.
 At the time I had sought out paintings to adorn the walls of the clinic’s waiting room, which in essence marked the start of my collection.
 That being said, the works I acquired back then had centered on lithographic works by the likes of Clavé and Tàpies.
 I eventually began collecting a significant number of small-scale works by Kusama Yayoi and Lee Ufan from various secondary galleries, having simultaneously opened my eyes to the interestingness and enjoyment of exploring art galleries.
 From 1997, I started visiting exhibitions by artists such as Aida Makoto and Kusama Yayoi where I purchased some of their latest works, leading to the substantial development of my collection.
 Ever since, I have been able to collect notable works by some of Japan’s leading artists including Nara Yoshitomo, Murakami Takashi, Yamaguchi Akira, Konoike Tomoko, Kato Izumi, Miyanaga Aiko, Nawa Kohei, Chiba Masaya, and Chim↑Pom, among others.

-In terms of having a keen eye for art, I feel confident in saying that my abilities are pretty fair, as I have held over 20 collection exhibitions thus far in various art museums throughout the world.
+In terms of having a keen eye for art, I feel confident in saying that my abilities are pretty fair, as I have held over 20 collection exhibitions thus far in art museums throughout the world.

 When it comes to luck, it is about whether time is on your side.
 There is no doubt that the time in which I started developing my collection was a very awkward period for Japanese contemporary art.
 It was an era in which those with wealth had lost interest in art due to the collapse of the bubble economy, and in the world of art, many authorities and persons of influence became eclipsed.
 Japan as a nation, had gradually lost its former momentum.